nareshbhatia/nextjs-nested-layouts/README.md

    [here](./src/app/server-components/layout.tsx#L17).
 2. Router Cache has been disabled - see [here](./next.config.js#L5-L9).

-## Experience the Performance Issue
+## Steps to Reproduce

-Given that Client Components is our preferred option (option 2), let's first demonstrate the issue.
+Given that Client Components is my preferred option (option 2), let's first demonstrate the issue.

 1. Point your browser to the